2019 Update: Generac XG8000E is no longer on sale. Check out the newer Generac GP8000E 8000-watt generator instead!

 What I like

-- Relatively quiet – I definitely expected much higher noise levels from such power generator.
-While obviously you will still be able to hear it at work, it is far from being disturbing
+- Relatively quiet – the generator is reasonably quiet for its size.
+While obviously you will still be able to hear it at work, its noise is far from disturbing

-- It’s durable, reliable and should have a great lifespan.
-All of its protective measures, such as its auto shutoff feature, durable cradle and lubrication system may very well have you saving a decent sum of money in the end through a low occurrence of repairs or all out replacements.
+- It’s durable and reliable – All of its protective measures, such as its auto-shutoff feature, durable cradle and lubrication system may very well save you a decent sum of money on repairs and part replacements.

 - The size of the fuel tank is quite large for a portable generator as well.
 It can hold 4 gallons of gasoline at any one time.
-Coupled with its long running time at half of its maximum workload, you should get enough time to fully power a mid-size RV.
+Coupled with its long run-time at half of its maximum workload, you should get enough time to fully power a mid-size RV.

 What I don’t like

-- Weighting more than 240 pounds, it requires a bit of effort to move
+- Weighing more than 240 pounds, it requires a bit of effort to move

-When a 10,000 watt generator is slightly too big and a small-size portable generator is too small, Generac XG8000E offers a good compromise.
-In the end, this is a quality generator who’s power outweighs its size and who’s bang outweighs its buck.
-Although I wouldn’t call it the best model offered by Generac, you still can’t really go wrong with it.
+When a 10,000-watt generator is slightly too big and a small-size portable generator is not powerful enough Generac XG8000E offers a good compromise.
+In the end, this is a quality generator ideal as a home backup power supply or contractor’s best friend.
+Although I wouldn’t call it the best model offered by Generac, you still can’t go wrong with it.